InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/test-hardhat.md

 ## Edit the test specifications

-As the smart contract we are testing is so minimal, so are the test cases that it needs.
+As the smart contract we are testing is minimal, so are the test cases that it needs.

 Before testing, we need to deploy the smart contract.
 This happens in the `before` block.
 This is because smart contracts cannot execute in isolation, they must be within the EVM to execute.
 In Hardhat, by default, the tests will execute in an emulated in-memory EVM instance, which is transient, so the deployment is perfunctory.

-Open the file: `contracts/Counter.sol`
+Open the file: `test/Counter.test.js`

 ```js
 const { expect } = require('chai');